 feeling the substantial effects.
 Over time, can sleep deprivation lead

 to memory loss and the development of Alzheimer’s?

 Journal of Alzheimer’s Disease, conducted by the University of California, Irvine and SIU School of Medicine

-that could spur memory loss later on in the form of Alzheimer’s disease.
+spur memory loss later on in the form of Alzheimer’s disease.

 The study reported that those who currently suffer from the condition sometimes